vivrichards600/friendlytester.github.io/pages/java/basics/5_variables.md

 These tend to be variables that are defined within a method, not a class.
 So it may be that you are using a local variable to store a value from another class, so you can use it later in the method.

 #### 4) Parameters
 I was going to talk about parameters in the next lesson, but it makes sense to talk about them here.
 A parameter is used to pass objects into a method.
-That method can use them to assist it's behaviour.
+That method can use them to assist its behaviour.

 To recap though, I stick to talking about variables and parameters.
 Those are the terms you'll see me use through the rest of this course.